 The Rochester Curriculum is flexible and reflects the true hallmarks of university life and learning: curiosity, competence, and community.
 There are no required subjects.
 Based on your unique interests and goals, you build your own education and learn what you love.
 You select a major in one of the three great disciplines of learning—humanities, natural sciences, or social sciences—and take a cluster of three related courses in each of the other two.

 Your academic success is determined by more than courses or majors.
 During your college search process, remember this: many colleges are good, some are exceptional, but almost none offer you the freedom to create your own success.

 That freedom not only exists at the University of Rochester—it thrives.
-As a Rochester student—even as a freshman—you’ll have the freedom to conduct collaborative research with your classmates and professors.
+As a Rochester student—even as a first-year—you’ll have the freedom to conduct collaborative research with your classmates and professors.
 Research is performed in all areas, from laser energetics to brain imaging to the works of Elizabethan dramatists.
-Our 10:1 student-faculty ratio allows for focused investigation and in-depth learning in every field.
+Our 9:1 student-faculty ratio allows for focused investigation and in-depth learning in every field.
 More than 75% of students are involved in research.

 City of Rochester

 With Lake Ontario on its northern border, the scenic Finger Lakes to the south, and more than a million people, Rochester is rated among the most livable cities in the United States.
-The City of Rochester is a dynamic mix of culture, commerce, and history.
+The city of Rochester is a dynamic mix of culture, commerce, and history.
 Cultural and recreational opportunities include museums, parks, orchestras, planetariums, theater companies, and professional sports teams.